How to customize the content model to meet the needs of diverse content display?

 {% endarchiveParams %}

-3. Custom fields for categories or single pages: Besides the content detail page, you may also add custom fields for categories or single pages, such as adding a "Category Banner Image" field for the "Product Category".
-At this time, you can usecategoryDetailorpageDetailTag these fields for easy access.
-For example, to get the custom Banner image for categories:<div><img src="{% categoryDetail with name="category_banner_image" %}" alt="分类Banner" /></div>
+3. Custom fields for categories or single pages: In addition to the content detail page, you may also add custom fields for categories or single pages, such as adding a "Category Banner Image" field for the "Product Category".
+At this point, you can usecategoryDetailorpageDetailLabel to call these fields.
+For example, get the custom Banner image for categories:<div><img src="{% categoryDetail with name="category_banner_image" %}" alt="分类Banner" /></div>